 If you decide to obtain cover above the compulsory level of £2 million, known as ‘excess layer or top up cover’, this cover will not be subject to the Rules.
 This means that you can obtain it from any insurer, not just a participating insurer, and on different terms and conditions to the CILEx Minimum Wording.
 It is not necessary to buy all of your cover from one insurer.

 You must not exclude or attempt to exclude liability below the minimum level of cover of £2 million.
 If you seek to limit your liability to a level above the minimum level of cover, the limitation should be set out in writing and you should bring it to your client’s attention.

-The Regulations require that you provide to clients information about the insurance you have in place including the contact details for the insurer and the territorial coverage of the insurance.
+The Regulations require that you provide clients with information about the insurance you have in place including the contact details for the insurer and the territorial coverage of the insurance.